 How To Care for your new Georgia Gem Blueberry Bush

 When planting your Georgia Gem Blueberry be sure to choose the right location and conditions for your new plant to thrive.
-Spring and Fall are ideal times to plant.
-However, if you avoid extreme temperatures you can plant your Blueberry almost any time of the year.
+Spring and fall are ideal times to plant.
+However, if you avoid extreme temperatures you can plant your blueberry bush almost any time of the year.

 Blueberry shrubs thrive in full sun and well-drained, moist, acidic soil.
 Blueberries grow best in a pH of 4.5 to 5.5.
 If you have alkaline soil, be sure to amend your soil.
-To acidify your soil amend with compost, elemental sulfur, or use fertilizers specific for acid loving plants.
+To acidify your soil, amend with compost, elemental sulfur.
 Mulching with pine straw or pine bark will help over time as they begin to break down, but are not an immediate solution.
 To improve drainage in something like a heavy clay soil, add compost and be sure to loosen up the soil well before planting.
 Water deeply when planting and 2-3 times weekly for 3 months while your Blueberry plant is establishing.
 During the growing and fruiting seasons, a blueberry will do best if the soil is kept moist.
 Adding a layer of 2 to 3 inches of mulch is highly recommended for Blueberry bushes.
 Mulching helps to maintain soil moisture and gives added protection during extreme temperatures.
-Fertilize in spring with a balanced, slow release fertilizer like 10-10-10, preferably for acid loving plants.
-Bluberries grown in containers will need fertilized 3 or 4 times per year during the growing season as nutrients leech out of the pot when you water.
+Fertilize when planting and in spring with our balanced, slow release fertilizer.
+Blueberries grown in containers will need fertilized 3 or 4 times per year during the growing season as nutrients leech out of the pot when you water.
 Prune your Blueberries in late winter to remove any dead, dying, or crowded branches and to maintain size.
-The Georgia Gem variety does not requires a pollinator.
+The Georgia Gem blueberry variety does not require a pollinator.